s3ver1na/razerblade2017linux/README.md

 Resize your existing Windows partition in Disk Management and allocate as much space as you’d like to give it.
 Remember that the Nvidia drivers always seem to take up more room than they should.

 The installation of Bodhi is straightforward.
 Download the ISO from  http://www.bodhilinux.com and make a bootable flash drive from it.
-This document assumes that you have some working linux knowledge and know how not to wipe your Windows partition when selecting your dual boot options during the prep of the linux disk.
-Use at your own risk. :)

 Nvidia drivers:
 Run lspci to make sure it sees both the Intel and Nvidia card.